Version 4 June 2013

-A special application that enables a general-purpose device such as a mobile phone or tablet to act like a specialised e-book reader.
+A special application that enables a general-purpose device such as a mobile phone, PC or tablet to act like a specialised e-book reader.

 E-book content format standard published by the International Digital Publishing Forum (IDPF).
 EPUB is based on HTML/XHTML and is the native format used by many common commercial e-book platforms; it is rapidly becoming the standard format for e-books.
-It has a very good range of accessible features, and is probably the best format for mainstream accessible publishing.
+In its latest version, EPUB 3, it has a very good range of accessible features, and is probably the best format for mainstream accessible publishing.
 See also DAISY.